phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 		//handle errors or any additional logic as needed }];

-If you only need to update one field on an item, you can instead create a dictionary that specifies the Id and just the fields you want to update.
+When making updates, you only need to supply the field being update, along with the row id, as in the following example:

 	[table update:@{"id" : 1, "Complete": Yes} completion:^(NSDictionary *item, NSError *error) {
 		//handle errors or any additional logic as needed